There’s no denying it. Content Marketing is booming.

 Your content will also:

 - help your sales teams get involved with more client conversations

 - reduce the need to involve experts in sales calls to deliver complex information

 - enable sales teams to answer more queries themselves

 - remove the need for a single demonstration by providing clients with shareable short product or service proofs at the right point in the buying process

 All this can only happen if your content answers the right client questions and is connected with other internal departments.
 Having a strategy in place to determine those questions and making the right content available in the right place at the right time is critical.

-Your company’s website isn’t attracting the number of hits it used to.
-If it was a high-street shop, it would be invisible.
+Your company’s website isn’t attracting the number of hits you need.
+If it was a high-street shop, it would be invisible!